bazhdarrzgar/Docker_Learning_With_Mosh/Lesson 10.md

 ```

-* note that any time you want change the image name you should just use property of ( image: image_name ) to docker-compose file after that build it again in the background and see the change
+* NOTE: that any time you want change the image name you should just use property of ( image: image_name ) to docker-compose file after that build it again in the background and see the change